RoboticsBrno/RB3205-Logic/web/install.md

 ## 1. Visual Studio Code
 This is the editor you will use for editing programs.
-[Download it from ](https://code.visualstudio.com/Download) and install it.
+[Download it from here ](https://code.visualstudio.com/Download) and install it.

 ## 2. Python